 Infrastructure Construction Delay Extension.
 Fleet Operators may request this extension if they experience a construction delay due to circumstances beyond their control.
 Only one request may be submitted per project.
 To receive the Infrastructure Construction Delay Extension, the Fleet Operator shall meet all Fleet Eligibility Criteria in Section 3007(b)(3)(A)1 and submit all documentation and information described in Section 3007(b)(3)(A)4 within the timelines specified.
 No Infrastructure Construction Delay Extension will be granted for initial requests submitted on or after January 1, 2038.

-Fleet Eligibility Criteria.
+Fleet Eligibility Criteria for an Infrastructure Construction Delay Extension.
 For a Fleet Operator to be granted an extension, all the following criteria shall be met:

-A construction delay is anticipated as a result of any of the following circumstances beyond the Fleet Operator’s control: change of a general contractor; delay in manufacture and shipment of zero-emission charging or fueling infrastructure equipment; delays obtaining power from a utility; delays due to unexpected safety issues on the project; discovery of archeological, historical, or tribal cultural resources described in the California Environmental Quality Act, Public Resources Code Division 13, Section 21000 et. seq.; or natural disasters.
+A construction delay is anticipated as a result of any of the following circumstances beyond the Fleet Operator’s control: change of a general contractor; delay in manufacture and shipment of zero-emission charging or fueling infrastructure equipment; delay in the delivery of necessary building materials; delays obtaining power from a utility; delays in construction of ZEF-related storage or shelter; delays due to unexpected safety issues on the project; delays obtaining permits; delays due to landlord-tenant issues regarding the installation of charging or fueling infrastructure; discovery of archeological, historical, or tribal cultural resources described in the California Environmental Quality Act, Public Resources Code Division 13, Section 21000 et. seq.; or natural disasters.

-The Fleet Operator, or other entity responsible for infrastructure at the operating location, has entered into a contract for the installation of the charging or fueling infrastructure, and a construction permit has been obtained at least one year ahead of the compliance date, or the Infrastructure Site Electrification Delay Extension expiration date, if applicable.
+The Fleet Operator, or other entity responsible for infrastructure at the operating location, has entered into a contract for the installation of the charging, fueling, and/or required physical infrastructure, and a construction permit has been obtained at least one year ahead of the compliance date, or the Infrastructure Site Electrification Delay Extension expiration date, if applicable.
+If a construction permit was not issued at least one year ahead of the compliance date, the Fleet Operator shall demonstrate that the construction permit application, including all necessary architectural and engineering plans, was submitted at least 18 months prior to the upcoming compliance date.
+For Fleets experiencing delays due to landlord-tenant issues regarding the installation of charging or fueling infrastructure, in lieu of a construction permit or construction permit application, the Fleet Operator demonstrates that necessary architectural and engineering plans were completed at least 18 months prior to the upcoming compliance date.

 The Fleet Operator has deployed the maximum number of ZEFs that can be supported by the existing infrastructure.